dojo/dapi/README.md

 * `theme` - set to whatever DIJIT theme you need (default is claro).

-* `dojoBase` - set to wherever you want the application to load dojo from (shouldn't really need changed unless you want to switch DOJO script inclusion to a different location).
+* `dojoBase` - set to wherever you want the application to load Dojo from (shouldn't really need changed unless you want to switch Dojo script inclusion to a different location).

 * `port` - set to whatever you choose (relevant only to the node.js app server, the default is 3000).